-2.2 COMPARISON OF HYDRODYNAMIC MODEL AND PREDICTED TIDAL ELEVATIONS AND CURRENTS
+COMPARISON OF HYDRODYNAMIC MODEL AND PREDICTED TIDAL ELEVATIONS AND CURRENTS

 Figure 20 to Figure 24 illustrate the correlation of the simulated water levels at the three tidal ports detailed above and at the two monitoring locations A & B. Overall the model show good correlation with the predicted astronomic water levels with the tidal range slightly underestimated at New Island.
 At Port Stanley the high water levels are well matched, however the low waters are 0.3 metre lower in the hydrodynamic model compared to the observed values.
 This is due to the model resolution in this area and the approach channel to Port Stanley being too deep in the model.
-However in terms of the observations which are also close to the proposed oil well sites show very good correlation in terms of phasing and good correlation with respect to tidal elevation.
+However in terms of the overall model correlation this is acceptable.
+The two locations obtained from the FOSA field observations which are also close to the proposed oil well sites show very good correlation in terms of phasing and good correlation with respect to tidal elevation.
 Again the model is slightly over estimating the tidal range.